A1rPun/vue-quick-edit/README.md

 ### Bootstrap theme

-Set up the classes for the corresponding elements
+Set up the classes for the corresponding elements in `data`
 ```js
 vueQuickEditClasses: {
   wrapper: 'form-group form-inline',